canvas-ai/canvas-synapsd/README.md

 Naive implementation of a bitmap-centered context-based indexing engine.
 Main functions are to:

-- Index all user-related events and data regardless of the source or location
+- Index all user-related events and data
 - Provide relevant data to the context user is working in (user, global/system)
 - Optimize RAG workloads with contextual information
-- (At some point) Integrate into the inference engine
+- (At some point) Integrate into an inference engine

 ## Architecture

 - LMDB
 - Roaring bitmaps
 - FlexSearch for full-text search
-- LanceDB
+- LanceDB as the vector store

 ### Data pillar